Arthur Honegger: Late 1940s

+Health problems

 By 1950, his health had deteriorated again.
 Nevertheless, he wrote a score for a documentary film, Bourdelle (about the sculptor, obviously), by René Lucot; another score for the documentary Paul Claudel, Paul Claudel's interview with Jean Amrouche filmed by André Gillet; and above all a new symphony, and a suite.

 The Symphonie n° 5, written from August to December, premiered in 1951, is subtitled "Di tre re" (which refers to the three D notes at the end of each movement).
 It is marked by a stark and somber tone, reflecting the author's belief that the end of civilization was near: the work ends with a vision of nothingness.

 On 18 December, "Jeanne d'Arc au Bûcher" finally entered the repertoire of the Paris Opera, under the direction of Louis Fourestier.
 The event was once again hailed by Le Monde: "Jeanne au bûcher, in the stage version and in French, achieved in December 1950 one of the greatest, most spontaneous successes ever seen at this theatre".

 In the first quarter of 1951, despite his increasingly failing health, Honegger still managed to compose an important orchestral piece, Monopartita, followed, at the end of the year, by two very short pieces for La rédemption de François Villon, a radio play by José Bruyr as well as his Toccata sur un thème de Campra, his contribution to La Guirlande de Campra, as well as a film score for Georges Rony's documentary La tour de Babel (1951) with the collaboration of Tibor Harsányi and Arthur Hoérée.

 At the suggestion of Henri Büsser, Florent Schmitt and J.-G. Domergue, he was elected foreign associate member of the music section of the Académie des Beaux-Arts on 3 April 1952.

 In April 1952, he completed a final stage score for Oedipus Rex, this time in Thierry Maulnier's translation, premiered at the Comédie-Française in May.

 At the end of 1952, despite his health problems, he began to reorganise work he had done for an aborted Passion de Selzach project.
 This became A Christmas Cantata, premiered in Basel by his friend Sacher in December.
 The French premiere, on 10 January 1954, was celebrated in Le Monde by René Dumesnil.

 After a long stay in Switzerland, he managed to return to Paris in June 1954, when "Jeanne d'Arc au Bûcher" was about to be revived at the Opéra, directed by Roberto Rossellini and starring Ingrid Bergman: this was the version filmed in 1956.

 In December 1954, he was made a "Grand Officier de la Légion d'honneur".

 Early 1955 saw the recording of Arthur Honegger vous parle et présente son œuvre (Honegger speaks to you and presents his work; see on YouTube, in French).